-Error source C Cause Check method and remedy Outdoor unit (1) Number of indoor units connected to the outdoor terminal block (TB3) for indoor/ outdoor transmis- sion lines exceeds limitations described below.
-Check whether the number of units connected to the outdoor terminal block (TB3) for indoor/ outdoor transmission lines does not exceed Number of units Restriction on the number of units] the limitation.
+Error source C Cause Check method and remedy Outdoor unit (1) terminal block (TB3 nits connected to the outd) for indoor/ outdoor trans imitations described below 1) Check whether the number of units connected to the outdoor terminal block (TB3) for indoor/ outdoor transmission lines does not exceed Number of units Restriction on the number of units the limitation.
 (See (1) and (2) on the left.)
-Total number of indoor units 1 : 250, 500 model Total number of outdoor units 1 : 250 model 2 : 500 model (2) Disconnected transmission line of the outdoor unit 2) Check (2) - (3) on the left.
-(3) Short-circuited transmission line When (2) and (3) apply, the following display will appear.
-Check whether the transmission line for the terminal block for cen- tralized control (TB7) is not con- nected to the terminal block for the MA remote contro "HO" is blinking. nier indoor/outdoor transmission line (TB3).
-(4) ress is not set to an addre r unit address minus 50." ess 4) Check items (4) on the left.
-(5) The model selection switch (SW5-7) on the out- door unit is set to OFF. (normally ON) Check the setting of the model se- lection switch (SW5-7 on the out- door unit control board).
+Total number of indoor units 1 : 250, 500 model Total number of outdoor units 1 : 250 model 2 : 500 model (2) Disconnected trans mission line of the outdoo r unit 2) Check (2) - (3) on the left.
+(3) Short-circuited trans When (2) and (3) ar appear. oply, the following display will 3) Check whether the transmission line for the terminal block for cen- tralized control (TB7) is not con- nected to the terminal block for the "HO" is blinking. indoor/outdoor transmission line (TB3).
+(4) The indoor unit address is not set to an address that equals "outdoor unit address minus 50."
+Check items (4) on the left.
+(5) The model selection door unit is set to O n switch (SW5-7) on the o FF. (normally ON) ut- 5) Check the setting of the model se- lection switch (SW5-7 on the out- door unit control board).
 (6) Outdoor unit addres The addresses of th frigerant circuit are e outdoor units in the sam ie re-